-- \ There are many options for making your payments.
-Please see the attached payment options sheet. - \ Child Care rates are charged weekly and are not reduced for any weeks containing scheduled holidays or closures due to inclement weather. - \ A non-refundable one-week deposit will be required at the time of registration.
-It will be applied to the last week's charge. - \ Any parent terminating their slot must give a two-week notice prior to the child leaving the program. - \ There are no refunds or credits given for early withdrawal.
+- There are many options for making your payments.
+Please see the attached payment options sheet. - Child Care rates are charged weekly and are not reduced for any weeks containing scheduled holidays or closures due to inclement weather. - A non-refundable one-week deposit will be required at the time of registration.
+It will be applied to the last week's charge. - Any parent terminating their slot must give a two-week notice prior to the child leaving the program. - There are no refunds or credits given for early withdrawal. - All child care payments must be made in advance of service.
+Payments are due every Friday by program close for services beginning the following Monday (See Payment Schedule). - Parents whose payments are more than two weeks late will be asked to withdraw their child from the program and will receive a warning notice.
+If payments are more than three weeks behind after the warning notice is issued a termination notice will be sent to the family letting them know what the child's last day will be.

-- \ All child care payments must be made in advance of service.
-Payments are due every Friday by program close for services beginning the following Monday (See Payment Schedule). - \ Parents whose payments are more than two weeks late will be asked to withdraw their child from the program and will receive a warning notice.
-If payments are more than three weeks behind after the warning notice is issued a termination notice will be sent to the family letting them know what the child's last day will be. - \ All checks returned for insufficient funds are considered late tuition payment.
-There is a \$25.00 fee for the reprocessing of checks returned for insufficient funds. - \ Parents are responsible for payment when their child does not attend the Program on their scheduled days. - \ There are no refunds or credits towards another day, week, or session. - \ The YMCA Preschool will allow private paying families a one-week tuition free vacation after the child has been enrolled in the program for at least nine months.
-This vacation time must be requested at least one month prior to the scheduled vacation and must be taken in the one-week block.
-No separate days may be accessed. - \ VOUCHERS/CONTRACTS ONLY: Parents on vouchers and contract state subsidy slots are ultimately responsible to ensure that the subsidy is reauthorized in a timely manner.
+- All checks returned for insufficient funds are considered late tuition payment.
+There is a \$25.00 fee for the reprocessing of checks returned for insufficient funds. - Parents are responsible for payment when their child does not attend the Program on their scheduled days. - There are no refunds or credits towards another day, week, or session. - VOUCHERS/CONTRACTS ONLY: Parents on vouchers and contract state subsidy slots are ultimately responsible to ensure that the subsidy is reauthorized in a timely manner.
 We contact each family in advance that their voucher or contract is expiring, however it is the person whose name is on the voucher or contract's responsibility to make an appointment to re-authorize your subsidy.
 If the subsidy expires and you continue to send your child, you will be charged the private daily rate until we receive the new voucher or re-authorize the contract.
 Vouchers and contracts CANNOT be back-dated.
-Excessive absences (any absences over 45 days in an annual authorization period) will also result in the family being charged the private rate for any additional days that the child is absent.
 All of these policies and procedures are mandated to us by the Department of Early Education and Care's Child Care Subsidy Department.